Hylotelephium erythrostictum 'Mediovariegatum'

-Hylotelephium erythrostictum 'Mediovariegatum', formerly known as Sedum erythrostictum 'Mediovariegatum', is a clump-forming succulent with thick, erect stems and beautiful pale yellow leaves edged in green.
+Hylotelephium erythrostictum 'Mediovariegatum', formerly known as Sedum erythrostictum 'Mediovariegatum', is a clump-forming succulent with thick erect stems and beautiful pale yellow leaves edged in green.
 It grows up to 18 inches (45 cm) tall with a spread of 24 inches (60 cm).
 Leaves are elliptic with serrated edges, and some may revert to green.
-Flowers are star-shaped, white to bright pink and appear in summer to fall in flattened heads, up to 6 inches (15 cm) in diameter, at the top of the stems.
+Flowers are star-shaped, white to bright pink, and appear in summer to fall in flattened heads at the top of the stems.
+The flower heads are up to 6 inches (15 cm) in diameter.

 This cultivar is also sold as Sedum spectabile var. alboroseum 'Mediovariegatum' or Sedum spectabile 'Variegatum'.

 How to Grow and Care for Hylotelephium erythrostictum 'Mediovariegatum'

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
 Plant your H. erythrostictum 'Mediovariegatum' in an area of your garden that gets 6 hours of sunlight a day.